 When the dinner bell rings, be sure to check out a few of these Seaside staples.
 The Shrimp Shack has you covered for fresh Apalachicola oysters or steamed peel and eat shrimp.
 The World-Famous Pickles is a great stop for a quick, casual bite as the walk-up diner features hotdogs, corn dogs and of course, fried pickles.
-If tacos and pizza are more your flavor, be sure to check out the Taco Bar and Pizza Bar, both of which delight diners with great eats.
-Seaside’s 45 Central is a wine-lovers paradise, offering carefully selected wines by the glass or bottle.
-The menu, created by Chef Jim Shirley, features cheese plates and charcuteries, as well as salads and small plates.
+If tacos and pizza are more your flavor, be sure to check out the Bud & Alley's Taco Bar and Bud & Alley's Pizza Bar, both of which delight diners with great eats.
+Seaside’s Ji•Shi Ki•chn showcases a menu full of healthy options, offering carefully selected wines by the glass or bottle.
+The menu features salads, poke bowls, sushi, small plates, and breakfast bowls.

 Amavida Coffee & Tea: 2236 E Co Hwy 30A, Santa Rosa Beach: https://amavida.com/